 Figuring out your clothing system for winter running can be a tricky prospect, something marketing guru and long-haul runner Tanya Twerdowsky learned the hard way.
 “I signed up for a 50k in Alabama in January and only packed shorts and a light jacket—and then it snowed.
 In Alabama,” she explains.
 “That’s how I learned to use socks as mittens and never to run in shorts in snow that’s not packed down!”

 While my pal Eric Langley, a musician and hospital finance director who calls rural New Jersey his stomping grounds, suggested that to stay warm, I should simply “grow a beard,” he also joined others in preaching the gospel of layering.
-Pairing a wicking base layer top with fleece or wool-lined leggings seems like a popular cold weather power play (I’ve been tooling around in a pair of cozy Ridge Merino Crowley Compression Tights myself), and toting along a wind jacket, hat, and Buff ramps up the protective factor on breezy days.
+Pairing a wicking base layer top with fleece or wool-lined leggings seems like a popular cold weather power play, and toting along a wind jacket, hat, and Buff ramps up the protective factor on breezy days.

 Denver-based writer and filmmaker Hilary Oliver also recommends paying special attention to your paws.
 “Don’t skimp on keeping your hands warm,” she says.
 “You’ve probably seen marathoners or cross country runners in shorts and tank tops but with gloves on, and while it might look silly, I’ve found it’s actually practical.
 Your core will warm up, but cold fingers can make you feel miserable.”
 One alternative to gloves and mittens?
 Hold a pair of hand warmers.
 If you’re worried about whether you’ll actually want to wear all of this stuff, Kee suggests carrying a light pack or a running vest with cargo capacity.